 What’s Korean royal cuisine?

-As court cuisine was built around the idea of balance and harmony, five distinct cooking techniques should be demonstrated in each full-course meal, including frying, steaming, grilling, braising to slicing raw ingredients.
-Each meal should also consist of five different colors (blue, yellow, red, white, and green) which represent the five elements in the universe.
-From meat, seafood, vegetables to grains, all ingredients used in court cuisine are highly selective: only the best parts of the finest regional products are fit to be served to the royal family.
-Additionally, the food is carefully seasoned, spices that have either a strong taste or unpleasant odor are avoided in order to maintain the natural flavor of ingredients.
+As court cuisine was built around balance and harmony, five distinct cooking techniques should be demonstrated in each full-course meal, including frying, steaming, grilling, braising to slicing raw ingredients.
+Each meal should also consist of five different colors (blue, yellow, red, white, and green) representing the universe’s five elements.
+From meat, seafood, and vegetables to grains, all ingredients used in court cuisine are highly selective: only the best parts of the finest regional products are fit to be served to the royal family.
+Additionally, the food is carefully seasoned, and spices that have a strong taste or unpleasant odor are avoided to maintain the ingredients’ natural flavor.
 All these things reflect the sophisticated nature of a culinary tradition that has been preserved for over 600 years.

 Jihwaja and the Food